 The Daily Life Of A Punjabi Woman

 It's late morning in Winter, the sun is shining warmly over the cool air in the countryside of Punjab.
-We are all seated on hand woven lounge chairs in the front courtyard of my mother in laws home sipping on cha.
-Or more commonly known as tea.
+We are all seated on hand woven lounge chairs in the front courtyard of my mother in laws home, sipping on cha or more commonly known as tea.
 There are only women present, and they are laughing heartily amongst one another whilst talking vigorously.
 Some of the women are shelling peas or cutting vegetables in preparation for tonight's dinner.

 Traditionally women were raised to be mothers and home keepers.
 At a young age girls will help their mothers cook and prepare meals along with cleaning the house.
 Whilst the men go out to work.
-Breakfast and dinner consists of roti which is a flat bread, served with most commonly a vegetable curry.
-The sikh religion do not consume meat or eggs as they do not believe in taking another's life.
-Hence why you will most likely find lentils or pea and potato curry on the menu.
+Breakfast and dinner consists of roti which is an Indian flat bread, most commonly served with a vegetable curry known as sabji.
+The sikh religion do not consume meat or eggs as they do not believe in taking another's life, hence why you will most likely find lentils or pea and potato curry on the menu.

 You will not find women walking the streets of their neighbourhood during the day unless they are going to the temple or to the markets.
 Even so they would usually go to the temple in the early morning when there are few people around.
-Consequently you will not find a woman slipping into their nike lycra tights and sneakers to go for a midday run as I would.
+They also never walk alone and will always go to temple or market with an entourage.
+Consequently you will not find a woman slipping into their gym tights and sneakers to go for a midday run as I would.
 Most women stitch or sew as a hobby to help pass time, rather than going for a jog.

 It is quite entertaining for me when I am asked on many the occasion throughout the day if I would like some cha.
 Tea here is made from the stem of the tea plant rather than the leaf so it is much stronger than that of the western culture.
 Women drink it as a substitute for coffee with its high caffeine content.
 Although I find it very relaxing and induces sleep within half an hour of consumption so I stick to instant coffee.

 Do you know any hardworking Punjabi Women?